bgoonz/BGOONZ_BLOG_2.0/notes/docs/Gatsb ConfigAPI.md

 Many plugins have optional or required options to configure them.
 Instead of adding a name string to the `plugins` array, add an object with its name and options.
 Most plugins show examples in their `README` file or page in the [Gatsby plugin library](https://www.gatsbyjs.com/plugins).

-Here’s an example showing how to write an object with keys to `resolve` the plugin name and an `options` object with any applicable settings:
+Here's an example showing how to write an object with keys to `resolve` the plugin name and an `options` object with any applicable settings:

 ```
 module.exports = {  plugins: [    {      resolve: `gatsby-plugin-name`,      options: {        optionA: true,        optionB: `Another option`,      },    },  ],}